cmaureir/progra-alma/lectures/week2/lecture6.rst

        Quotient: 10
        Remainder: 0

-3. Write a program that require two numbers, then show its ordered lowest to highest:
+3. Write a program that requires two numbers, then shows it ordered lowest to highest:

    .. testcase::